 Development of Self-Instructional Study Material

-The School has developed 83 courses so far, of which 62 courses are on offer in the B.Sc. programme in both English and Hindi medium, 8 Courses in PGDESD, 6 courses in DAQ, 4 courses in CPLT, 2 courses in CTPM and 1 course in Appreciation Course on Environment.
-The experimental component of B.Sc. and CPLT programmes is provided through innovatively designed laboratory courses.
+The School has developed more than 100 courses so far, of which 16 Courses are on offer in M.Sc.
+(MACS), 63 courses in the B.Sc. programme in both English and Hindi medium, 8 Courses in PGDESD, 8 courses in PGDAC, 6 courses in DAQ, 4 courses in CPLT, 2 courses in CTPM and 1 course in Appreciation Course on Environment.
+The experimental component of M.Sc.
+(MACS), B.Sc., PGDAC, DAQ and CPLT programmes is provided through innovatively designed laboratory courses.

 PG and Advance Diploma